iamduarte/react-meetup-dummy/README.md

 This dummy app was done as a React refresh as part of a Next.js & React course on Udemy that can be found [here](https://www.udemy.com/course/nextjs-react-the-complete-guide/).

 With this App I learned some new concepts such as useContext hook, using React Router, using POST and GET requests with a simple Firebase API / Database.

+All the styling was provided by the course, so all the work was just focused on logic.